 We’re all becoming more aware of ‘super foods’ that are packed with nutrients, vitamins and minerals and so are great for our health.
 And the same is true for dogs.
+Even cats, birds, and rabbits who need special kinds of food pellets to compliment their hay diet.
+These special pet food taken in safe proportions will no doubt enhance your pet’s development from baby to adulthood.
 Check out these all-natural pet food ingredients that you might not have heard are great for our four-legged friends.

 We don’t tend to associate fruits with dog food, but mango is particularly beneficial for pooches of all breeds and sizes.
 Mango is high in fibre and besides being great for the digestive system, fibre will keep your dog feeling full for longer making it ideal for keeping weight down.
 Mango is also loaded with vitamin A, B6, C and E and is a great natural alternative to pet supplements.
 As mango is sweet, it makes for a change from meaty treats.
 Ripe mango flesh is soft and easy to eat making it a good choice for elderly dogs too.